 Less than .05% of women have an abortion because of incest.

-Although much debate focuses on teen pregnancies, teenagers (19 and under) account for approximately 19% of Illinois abortions.
-Over 57% of abortions in Illinois in 2013, were on women in their 20’s.
-Nationally, women in their 20’s account for more than 50% of abortions.
+Although much debate focuses on teen pregnancies, teenagers (19 and under) account for approximately 9.5% of Illinois abortions.
+Over 59.2% of abortions in Illinois in 2016, were on women in their 20’s.
+Nationally, women in their 20’s account for 60% of abortions.

-The number of abortions performed on girls 14 years old and younger dropped 31.6% in 2013 to 149 – the lowest number in at least 18 years.
+The number of abortions performed on girls 14 years old and younger dropped 31.6% in 2013.
+In 2016, abortions on minor girls 14 years old and younger increased slightly, accounting for 104 abortions (.32% of the total).

-About half of American abortion patients have already had at least one abortion.
+45% of American abortion patients in 2014 had already had at least one abortion.

 Low Income Women